caiks/TBOT03/README.md

 interest|model105_2|41,000|416|1.15556|95.89|68.59|17.39|11.21|36.27|9.70|19|585|566|175.49|56.40|544.48|0.381425|0.900430|0.584489|-0.306270
 interest|model105_2|100,000|567|1.575|95.56|68.88|15.91|11.02|42.25|8.47|24|895|871|311.47|71.85|639.92|0.394403|0.910728|0.567270|-0.287951

-At 100,000 *events* the effect is still more marked, interest does considerably better than random, but both *models* are far smaller than the unrestricted case.
+At 100,000 *events* the effect is still more marked - interest does considerably better than random, but both *models* are far smaller than the unrestricted case.

 Now we repeated our *level* 3 testing in mode 16 with restricted active *history*, e.g.
 ```